MR

 The CRA calculates your GST/HST credit using your previous year’s tax return.

-In calculating your GST/HST credit, the CRA also considers your family income, including the number of your children that you registered for the credit.
+In calculating your GST/HST credit, the CRA also considers your family income, including the number of children you registered for the credit.

 You can use the Canada Revenue Agency calculator to determine your GST/HST credit.